NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Experiments

-\textbf{Results.} From the results in TABLE~\ref{tab:compare_with_sota_new_split}, we can observe that: 1) Compared with the two common baselines (\ie, Motifs and VCTree), the mR@K of our NICE has been significantly improved in all three tasks (\eg, 4.6\% $\sim$ 17.0\% and 4.4\% $\sim$ 17.5\% absolute gains over Motifs and VCTree, respectively).
+\textbf{Results.} From the results in TABLE~\ref{tab:compare_with_sota_new_split}, we can observe that: 1) Compared with the two common baselines (\ie, Motifs and VCTree), the mR@K of our NICE has been significantly improved in all three tasks (\eg, 4.4\% $\sim$ 17.0\% and 4.7\% $\sim$ 17.0\% absolute gains on metric mR@100 over Motifs and VCTree, respectively).
 2) The NICE with an improved NSC module can outperform the original NICE-v1~\cite{li2022devil} in the comprehensive performance of the Mean metric over three tasks, which proves that the improved NSC module is indeed more robust to all predicates.
-3) In terms of the VG-OOD dataset, NIST can still achieve the best performance in the Mean metric, which proves that our model can balance the performance of different predicates.
+3) NICEST is designed to be independent of the frequency bias in the dataset.
+In terms of the VG-OOD dataset, NIST can still achieve the best performance in the Mean metric, showcasing its robust generalization capabilities and its capacity to maintain balanced performance across various predicates.